 Failing to provide SR-22/FR-44 financial responsibility filing when requested by the insured.
 When requested by a named insured, insurers are required to provide to the DMV without unreasonable delay proof of future financial responsibility as required by Title 46.2.
 See § 38.2-228 of the Code of Virginia.
 Some insurers, either directly or through their agents, are telling an insured that the insurer "does not write SR22/FR44 policies" or that their "systems do not permit them to add an SR22/FR44 filing," and that the policy must be cancelled mid-term.
-In some instances, insurers are cancelling policies and rewriting the policies as new business, which then allows the insurers to cancel the policies in the first 60 days for any reason, including requesting a financial responsibility filing.
-This practice may result in the use of a higher rate on the new policy or the application of surcharges for intervening accidents and convictions.
+These insurers are cancelling policies and rewriting the policies as new business, which then allows the insurers to cancel the policies in the first 60 days for any reason, including requesting a financial responsibility filing.
 These practices are in direct contravention of the law.
-Insurers are required to issue the financial responsibility filing on the existing policy (or its equivalent) when requested.
-Insurers are only permitted to make changes to policies with financial responsibility filings on renewal and in accordance with the provisions of § 38.2-2212 of the Code of Virginia.
+Insurers are required to issue the financial responsibility filing when requested.
+Insurers are only permitted to make changes to such policies on renewal and in accordance with the provisions of § 38.2-2212 of the Code of Virginia.